 Protest Magazine Issue One: The Mercy Issue

 In this issue we'd like to discuss the radical act of healing and forgiving ourselves and finding freedom in the process.
 It's the issue in which we speak out against all the ways we are both punished and perceived a villain for existing as femme people of color.
-Here are a few key words and subjects to meditate on:
+In the Mercy Issue we'll describe what we need healing from- whether it be wounds self-inflicted or the result of someone or something else.
+How far are you on that journey?
+How much further do you have to go?
+Here are some key terms to explore:

 We accept writing submissions in the form of .DOC, .DOCX and TXT format.
 We accept images in png and jpg formats.